evkx/evkx.github.io/content/models/nio/el8/el8/_index.md

 ### Navigation System

 The built-in navigation system uses detailed maps and offers advanced route planning, allowing you to define the target charge level at your destination or during charging stops.
-The system provides real-time traffic information ensuring an efficient and stress-free journey.
+The system provides real-time traffic information and satellite maps, ensuring an efficient and stress-free journey.

 ### Preinstalled Apps